 The Meshugene Quartet, by special invitation from the radio program "From the Top", performing at NPR's Annual Gala in Boston.

-Aviva is currently living in the Chicago area, where she teaches private violin lessons and performs solo, as well as chamber music with with her ensemble, the Picardy Collective.
+Aviva lives in the Chicago area, where she teaches private violin lessons, performs for special events, and gives chamber music concerts with her ensemble, the Picardy Collective.
 She has performed in Chicago through the Groupmuse platform, as well as the Arlington Heights Memorial and Northbrook Public Libraries.
-Aviva began 2020 as a guest soloist at the Hello Panda Festival in NYC, the largest Chinese New Year lantern festival in North America, with performances aired on China's national public television station, CCTV-4.
+Aviva began 2020 as a guest soloist at the Hello Panda Festival in NYC, the largest Chinese New Year lantern festival in North America, with performances aired in China on television station CCTV-4.
+Throughout the current pandemic, Aviva has been performing on livestreams held in various countries, bolstering morale, and giving tribute to frontline workers through her project, "50 Violinists from 50 States."